-- (i) A Tribunal may proceed to hear a Complaint and make a Determination whether or not the Member concerned is in attendance.
-A Tribunal shall always, however, afford the Member concerned the right of being heard by written submission and/or orally by themselves or an agent including (save in the case of an ICM or OPT where no legal representation shall be permitted) legal counsel following presentation of the case to answer against the Member concerned by a PCO, ICM or (save in the case of an OPT) counsel.
+- (h) A Tribunal must ask a Member about to appear before it whether or not the Member objects to any member of the Tribunal hearing the matter.
+A Member concerned with the independence, objectivity, or conduct, whether actual or perceived, of any member of any Tribunal appointed to hear a Complaint concerning the Member may voice such objection, specifying the grounds, upon invitation immediately prior to commencement of the hearing.
+If the Tribunal considers the objection sustained the Tribunal shall be re-cast and, if necessary, a new hearing date appointed without penalty to the Member.
+If the Tribunal considers the objection unsustained, however, the matter shall proceed with the Tribunal as originally constituted. - (i) A Tribunal may proceed to hear a Complaint and make a Determination whether or not the Member concerned is in attendance.
+A Tribunal shall always, however, afford the Member concerned the right of being heard by written submission and/or orally by themselves or an agent including (save in the case of an ICM or OPT where no legal representation shall be permitted) legal counsel following presentation of the case to answer against the Member concerned by the MPC, an ICM or a PCO or (save in the case of an OPT) legal counsel.
 The Tribunal may also allow the Member to be heard by prior arrangement by telephone hook-up, conference call or other instantaneous communication, which may be recorded.
-The person presenting the case to answer shall have the right of reply.
-Any Tribunal, including an ICM or OPT, may at any time seek guidance in their deliberations from a legal counsel. - (j) A Tribunal shall have regard to the following in forming an opinion for the purposes of making a Determination: - the Tribunal shall enjoy the same powers and authorities and be governed by the same rules with respect to investigating and sourcing and obtaining evidence in respect of the actual or alleged conduct of any Member whether acting as an accountant or otherwise as is applicable to Disciplinary Procedures; - (ii) the Tribunal shall apply the rules of natural justice and reach a Determination on the evidence before it upon the balance of probabilities; - (iii) the Tribunal may call upon any non-Members considered relevant to its deliberations to attend before it by consent for questioning;
+The person presenting the case to answer shall have the right of reply which shall not be limited to the matters provided to the Member pursuant to By-Law 5.14(e).
+Any Tribunal may at any time seek guidance in their deliberations from legal counsel. - (j) A Tribunal shall have regard to the following in forming an opinion for the purposes of making a Determination: - (i) the Tribunal shall enjoy the same powers and authorities and be governed by the same rules with respect to investigating and sourcing and obtaining evidence in respect of the actual or alleged conduct of any Member whether acting as an accountant or otherwise as is applicable to Disciplinary Procedures;

-- (iv) the Tribunal may, provided at least five (5) Business Days prior notice has been given, call upon any Member (including the Member the subject of the Complaint) considered relevant to its deliberations to attend before it for questioning and to produce any and all information recorded on any media in the possession power or control of the Member relating to the matters in issue in the Complaint specified in such notice.
+- (ii) the Tribunal shall apply the rules of natural justice and reach a Determination on the evidence before it upon the balance of probabilities; - (iii) the Tribunal may call upon any non-Members considered relevant to its deliberations to attend before it by consent for questioning; - (iv) the Tribunal may, provided at least ten (10) Business Days prior notice has been given, call upon any other Member considered relevant to its deliberations to attend before it for questioning and to produce any and all information recorded on any media in the possession power or control of the Member relating to the matters in issue in the Complaint specified in such notice.
 The Tribunal may allow such Member to attend by prior arrangement by means of telephone hook-up, conference call or other instantaneous communication, which may be recorded.
-Any failure of a Member to comply with such a request shall be a breach of this By-Law and such conduct shall be made subject of a Complaint accordingly; - (v) the Tribunal may in its absolute discretion receive and consider such further or other evidence or Complaints in respect of the Member concerned that may by howsoever means come to its attention: - (vi) unless in the discretion of the Tribunal there are considered to be: - A. unusual or exceptional circumstances (such as, for example, in the case of a second or further offence); or - B. mitigating circumstances;
+Any failure of a Member to comply with such a request shall be a breach of this By-Law and such conduct shall be made subject of a Complaint accordingly; - (v) the Tribunal may in its absolute discretion receive and consider such further or other evidence or Complaints in respect of the Member concerned that may by howsoever means come to its attention; - (vi) unless in the discretion of the Tribunal there are considered to be: - A. unusual or exceptional circumstances (such as, for example, in the case of a second or further offence); or - B. mitigating circumstances;